 irritability, depression, confusion or mood changes

-changes in the toenails or fingernails
+changes in the toenails/ fingernails or skin around the nails

 impotence or loss of interest in sex